HeyruDev/Korepi-Shika-Bypass/README.md

+# This Tools Not 100% Safe, its give you more time to delayed Banned, Because the dll they use is detected by hoyo and being reported

 Shika–Korepi Bypass – Advanced High-Kernel Hoyoprotect Bypass

 The Shika–Korepi Bypass is an advanced, high-kernel-level bypass solution specifically engineered to defeat Hoyoprotect security with unmatched stability and safety.